planariangames/eldritchgambit/Eldritch_Gambit_Characters.md

 starting characters have the option of choosing from the list below to make things quick.

-Make sure you have any gear you need to do things related to your Class, Origin, and Skills.
+Make sure you have any gear you need to do things related to your Career, Origin, and Skills.
 The Player may spend coins on other gear, and the Imp may grant more or less if it fits the character and setting.
 The Resources chapter  has more info.